mtlynch/mtlynch.io/_posts/2018-08-27-shipping-too-late.md

   nav: main
 ---

-I've heard dozens of stories of software founders failing for a single reason: they shipped too late.
-They spent months or years developing a product in a vacuum only to watch it crumble miserably the first time a real customer touches it.
+Many software founders fail for a simple reason: they ship too late.
+They spend years developing a product in a vacuum only to watch it crumble miserably the first time a real customer touches it.

 The [Indie Hackers podcast](https://www.indiehackers.com/podcast) features many such stories.
 The show's stated mission is to help listeners learn from the mistakes of startup founders, but host Courtland Allen frequently expresses existential angst about whether this is even possible:

->...there are things you can tell people over and over again until you’re blue in the face, and they still won’t listen to you or really understand what you’re saying until they go out and discover what you mean the hard way by making their own mistakes
+>...there are things you can tell people over and over again until you’re blue in the face, and they still won’t listen to you or really understand what you’re saying until they go out and discover what you mean the hard way by making their own mistakes.
 >
 >-Courtland Allen, [*Indie Hackers Podcast*](https://www.indiehackers.com/podcast/049-josh-kaufman-of-the-personal-mba)

 I always thought, "No, Courtland.
 That sounds inefficient.
-I'll take the free lessons and not make the costly mistakes, thank you."
+I'll take the free lessons and *not* make the costly mistakes, thank you."

 From the title of this post, you've probably figured out that my plan didn't work.

-# The idea
+# The product idea

-The idea for this project was a spinoff from one of my earlier projects, a recipe aggregator called [KetoHub](https://ketohub.io/).
-It allows users to search recipes by ingredient.
+My product idea came from my earlier project, [KetoHub](https://ketohub.io/), which allows users to search keto recipes by ingredient.

-To make this possible, KetoHub had to reduce ingredients to their essential words for search matching.
-For example, KetoHub reduced an ingredient such as "½ cup shredded mozzarella cheese" to simply "mozzarella cheese."
-My thinking was that if a user typed "cup," they expect to see results like "cupcakes" or "pudding cups" instead of every recipe that contains a "cup" of any ingredient.
+To support this functionality, KetoHub reduces ingredients to their essential words for search matching.
+For example, an ingredient such as "½ cup mozzarella cheese, shredded" simplifies to "mozzarella cheese."
+That way, if a user begins typing "cup..." they see matches for recipes related to "cupcakes" rather than any recipe that includes a "cup" of some ingredient.

 I initially solved this with regular expressions, but that quickly [grew unmanageable](/resurrecting-1/#what-business-was-it-of-mine).
+I discovered a way to achieve better results with machine learning, but it would require a substantial up-front investment.

-I realized I could instead solve this with machine learning.
-If I needed something like this, others probably did too, so maybe that could be a business.
+If I needed something like this, others probably did too.
+Maybe ingredient parsing could be its own business.
 Thus, the idea for [Zestful](https://zestfuldata.com/), my ingredient-parsing service, was born.

+TODO: Logo for Zestful

 # The MVP that wasn't

 In the lean startup world, people frequently talk about the "MVP," the minimum viable product.
-The MVP is the smallest possible product that you can show to customers to demonstrate your idea.
+The MVP is the smallest possible product that demonstrates your idea.
 You're supposed to build it as soon as possible, get it into potential customers' hands, and judge from their reaction whether your idea is viable.

 One of the most common stories of failure is of the founder so confident in their idea that they neglect to build an MVP and instead invest years into a full-fledged product that nobody wants.

-But I *did* build an MVP.
-I even defined the acceptance criteria up-front to prevent myself from trying to improve the service's accuracy forever.
-I decided that my MVP would be ready to show customers once it gave correct answers for a few common ingredient formats and achieved at least 80% accuracy on a random set of 200 ingredients from the web.
+With Zestful,  I *did* build an MVP.
+I even defined the acceptance criteria up-front to prevent myself from disappearing down a rabbit hole after I got the product working.
+I committed to show my service to customers once it gave correct results for a few common ingredient formats and achieved at least 80% accuracy on a random set of 200 ingredients from the web.

 {% include image.html file="acceptance-criteria.png" alt="Acceptance criteria document" fig_caption="Ingredient parser acceptance criteria" max_width="300px" img_link=true class="img-border" %}

-After about 80 hours of development work, Zestful satisfied the acceptance criteria.
-But I didn't officially "launch" (as in, begin accepting payments) for another two months.
+After about 120 hours of development work, Zestful satisfied my acceptance criteria.

+Nevertheless, I didn't officially launch for another two months.
 Instead, I spent that time writing more code.

 # It's okay because it's *sales* coding

-Below, I share the thought process that led me to keep coding so long after I was "done":
+You might be wondering how I ended up writing code for so long after my MVP was "done."
+Well, here's a summary of my thought process throughout those two months:

 *Day 1: Acceptance criteria is accomplished*